-Blood is a fluid connective tissue which travels throughout the body by transporting all the necessary elements like nutrients, oxygen, and other metabolic wastes.
-It is also involved in the regulation of the body’s temperature and the pH by interacting with acids and bases.
+Blood is a fluid connective tissue which travels throughout the body by transporting necessary nutrients, oxygen, and metabolic wastes.
+It is also involved in the regulation of the body’s temperature and the pH levels by interacting with acids and bases.

-Blood is largely composed of RBC – red blood cells, WBC -white blood cells, plasma, and serum.
-Both plasma and serum are the main components of blood and are routinely used in blood group test experiments for determining the patient’s blood group.
+Blood is primarily composed of RBC (red blood cells), WBC (white blood cells), plasma, and serum.
+Plasma and serum are the main components of blood and are routinely used in blood group test experiments for determining the patient’s blood group.

 Plasma and serum can be separated by centrifugation of blood on the basis of weight, size, and density.
-The serum is obtained after blood clotting whereas plasma is obtained after blood coagulation.
+The serum is the liquid obtained after blood is allowed to clot, whereas plasma is obtained after treating blood with anticoagulation compounds.

 Also Read: Difference between blood and lymph

 Read on to explore the difference between plasma and serum.

 Serum and plasma are obtained from the liquid portion of the blood that is obtained when the cells are removed.
 However, there is striking difference between plasma and serum.
 Serum is the liquid that remains after the clotting of blood.
 Whereas, plasma is the liquid that remains when anticoagulant is added to prevent clotting.